 * Chimpanzees can consume fruits that would be impossible for humans to digest.
 These fruits are way too astringent or sour for most people to eat.
 If humans tried to live on the wild chimpanzee diet, they would suffer from a permanent case of indigestion.

-Yet, there’s no denying that we evolved from fruitarian creatures.
+There’s no denying that we evolved from fruitarian species.
 That’s at least one argument in favor of eating more fruit, but not in favor of a pure fruitarian diet.

 As I explained in my last article, there are many reasons to eat more fruit.
-However, no convincing argument can justify a pure fruitarian diet for everyone.
+However, when we look at the scientific evidence, it’s difficult to justify a completely fruitarian diet.